-Last three chapters from Gretchen Koch, William McCorkle Jr. and Peter Westh return to the belief cognition.
-In exploring the notion of soul connected with responsibility for actions Koch questions the simple concept of empathy as adaptive capacity to understand the mental states of others.
+The last three chapters from Gretchen Koch, William McCorkle Jr. and Peter Westh return to the belief cognition.
+In exploring the notion of the soul connected with responsibility for actions, Koch questions the simple concept of empathy as adaptive capacity to understand the mental states of others.
 She stresses the usually overlooked active potential to inhibit it and further claims, that we may have “be designed to empathize (project) inaccurately under certain circumstances, in order to pursue overriding interests.”
-(365) McCorkle brings to the pool of cognitive theories his account of ritualized treatment of dead bodies.
-In analysis of cognitive processes triggered by dead bodies he explores the responsible mental systems as HADD, ToM, animacy, contagion/disgust and person-file.
-However to the standard evolutionary mechanisms he adds personality traits (especially Big Five psychoticms and toughmindness) as individual context, which modifies the resulting reaction.
-The last chapter from Peter Westh is revisiting the account anthropomorfisation of gods concepts in Justin Barret and Frank C. Keil narrative comprehension experiments.
-He proposes alternative explanation to Barret-Keil influential work about theological correctness, in which he attributes the found effects to the narrative form of experiment instead of general anthropomorfic bias.
+(365) McCorkle brings to the pool of cognitive theories his account of the ritualized treatment of dead bodies.
+In analysis of cognitive processes triggered by dead bodies, he explores the responsible mental systems as HADD, ToM, animacy, contagion/disgust and person-file.
+However, to the standard evolutionary mechanisms, he adds personality traits (especially Big Five psychotims and toughmindness) as individual contexts which modify the resulting reaction.
+The last chapter from Peter Westh revisits the account anthropomorfisation of gods concepts in Justin Barret and Frank C. Keil narrative comprehension experiments.
+He proposes alternative explanations to Barret-Keil influential work about theological correctness, in which he attributes the found effects to the narrative form of experiment instead of general anthropomorfic bias.
 While Westh agrees with the notion in general, he stresses that there are “various cultural forms [,which] may act as cognitive and interactional frames favouring specific conceptual structures over others.”(410)

-Although the book does not offer to its reader consistent main narrative as its sister publication Mental Culture: Towards a cognitive science of religion, which shares the cognition-culture integrative aim, it is still of an exceptional value to anyone who searches an accessible introduction to the naturalistic thinking about the origins of culture and religion within the frame of cognition.
-In the diversity of studies it is not hard to find personal inspirative favorites, while the complexity of main topic invites for comparative hypertextual reading of the chapters as a network embedding the present CSR discussion.
+Although the book does not offer to its reader a consistent main narrative as its sister publication Mental Culture: Towards a cognitive science of religion, which shares the cognition-culture integrative aim, it is still of exceptional value to anyone who is searching for an accessible introduction to the naturalistic thinking about the origins of culture and religion within the frame of cognition.
+In the diversity of studies, it is not hard to find personal inspirative favorites, while the complexity of the main topic invites for comparative hypertextual reading of the chapters as a network embedding the present CSR discussion.

 Ina

 The “refugee crisis” and recent terrorist attacks in Europe are connected with rise of anti-muslim and anti-immigration movements around Europe.
 Its manifestations in online (Awan 2014) and offline hate as well as anti-Muslim hate crimes are becoming more frequent (Awan 2012).
-In this paper we focus on cases of cyber hate in Germany and the Czech Republic, which are connected with protests against refugees and immigrant.
-These issues are recently of great interest in both countries and are shaping public discussion, however in many cases the discussions include also hateful commenting, including some cases that can be already classify as hate crime.
+In this paper, we focus on cases of cyber hate in Germany and the Czech Republic which are connected with protests against refugees and immigrants.
+These issues are recently of great interest in both countries and are shaping public discussion, however in many cases the discussions include also hateful commenting, including some cases that can already be classified as hate crimes.